FlowFuse/website/src/blog/2024/06/using-timescaledb-with-node-red.md

 ### Installing TimescaleDB locally

-If you want to install TimescaleDB locally on your system, you can follow their official documentation on [Install TimescaleDB](https://docs.timescale.com/self-hosted/latest/install/).
+If you want to install TimescaleDB locally, you can follow their official documentation on [Install TimescaleDB](https://docs.timescale.com/self-hosted/latest/install/).

 ### Using TimescaleDB cloud option